 If you are visiting with kids full of energy, we recommend taking your time and making your way around the entire area of the mountain.
 While parents take in the photogenic scenery, kids can enjoy a fun day moving their bodies.

 However, don’t forget to wear comfortable clothes and shoes!
 Also bring plenty of water if it is hot and be aware there are restrooms at only a few locations.

 Visiting with kids ages 3-4

-If you have kids of the age who can enjoy hiking, once you go through the thousand torii gates keep going a bit further.
-Even though the vermilion torii gates are still lined up, there are fewer tourists, so you can have more time to take photos.
+Do you have kids of the age who can enjoy hiking?
+If so, once you go through the thousand torii gates keep going a bit further.
+Even though the vermilion torii gates are still lined up, there are fewer tourists.
+Therefore you can have more time to take photos.

 Along the way, there is a pond (Shin-ike) surrounded by trees, and you can enjoy the mysterious atmosphere unique to the shrine.
 If you walk a little further from the pond, you will reach the Yotsutsuji intersection where you can see a view of Kyoto city.
 There is a rest area called “Nishimuraya” that, founded in 1864, has been there for more than 150 years, so you can enjoy the view below while eating soft serve ice-cream or other treats.
 We recommend this course for those visiting with energetic 3-4 year olds as the kids will be satisfied with their time there.

 Visiting with toddlers